rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 we return should really be bound together, since they're both part of one configuration value.

-> Note: some people call this antipattern of using primitive values when a
+> Note: some people call this anti-pattern of using primitive values when a
 > complex type would be more appropriate *primitive obsession*.

 Let's introduce a struct to hold all of our configuration.
-Listing 12-5 shows the addition of the `Config` struct definition, the refacting of `parse_config`, and updates to `main`:
+Listing 12-5 shows the addition of the `Config` struct definition, the refactoring of `parse_config`, and updates to `main`:

 <figure>
 <span class="filename">Filename: src/main.rs</span>